Fighting Words & DCU

 You can see Roddy 1:18-1:28 on https://www.creativeireland.gov.ie/en/news/the-creative-youth-conference-2021/

-Partnering with Sharon McAuley and the DCU Year 3 Drama group in 2020, Fighting Words supported student teachers to complete an on-line drama presentation.
-Together with Fighting Words mentors Robyn Gill and Louise Melinn, the students explored themes related to children's rights and produced three playlets that were combined and presented to 6th class students in Glasnevin Educate Together National School.
+Partnering with the School of Arts Education and Movement in the DCU Institute of Education, and the BEd Year 3 Drama Specialism group, Fighting Words supports student teachers to write, produce and perform a play.
+Together with Fighting Words mentors the students explore themes related to children's rights and produce playlets in groups that are combined and presented to 6th class students in Glasnevin Educate Together National School.

 Collaborations at DCU